bnb-chain/greenfield/docs/core-concept/storage-metadata-models.md

 Object metadata is stored with the bucket name as the prefix of the key.
 It is possible to iterate through all objects under the same bucket, but it may be a heavy-lifting job for a large bucket with lots of objects.

-The prototype definition of an objecy:
+The prototype definition of an object:

 ```protobuf